hcross/videogame-encyclopedia-mcp-server/README.md

-# Game Encyclopedia MCP Server
+# Videogame Encyclopedia MCP Server

 A Model Context Protocol (MCP) server that provides structured video game information from Steam and SteamGridDB.
 This server exposes tools for searching games and retrieving comprehensive metadata including descriptions, categories, release dates, player counts, and visual assets like logos, boxart, and icons.